colinator27/open-day-dialogue-misc/docs/source/interpreters/gamemaker-studio-2/value/func_odd_value_val.rst

     // ...

 This would print "21" to the console.
+Take careful note that :code:`value` is not used directly, but gets passed through this function first.